-The body continues to need huge amounts of oxygen after weight training or a cardiovascular workout before the workout session began.
-When exercising using a Bulgarian Bag, the body's metabolic rates increase more than it does in cardiovascular activity because the exercise involves both quick dynamic movement and weight training.
+The body continues to need huge amounts of oxygen after weight training or a cardiovascular workout.
+When exercising using a Bulgarian Bag, the body's metabolic rates increase more than it does in cardiov or weight-training alone because the exercise involves both quick dynamic movement and weight training.

 This process that the body undergoes is called the aerobic effect, also referred to as oxygen debt.
 This idea was first introduced by H. Lupton and A.V.
 Hill in 1922.
 They theorized that the body needs to replace the oxygen used by the body during weight training or any form of mild to intense exercise.

-These days, people have started to use the term ‘excess post-exercise oxygen consumption' to describe what the body goes through as it reverts back to its at rest state or homeostasis.
+These days, people have started to use the term ‘excess post-exercise oxygen consumption' (EPOC) to describe what the body goes through as it reverts back to its at rest state or homeostasis.
 After high intensity bouts of exercise, the metabolic rate of the body increases for a much longer period.
-The metabolic increase can be seen for up to 18 to 24 hours, depending on the exercise level of intensity.
+The metabolic increase can be seen for up to 18 to 24 hours, depending on how taxing the exercise was on the body.

 Functional Grip Training

 Due to the shape of the Bulgarian Bag's main handles, the focus on grip is never lost.
 And because of the many movement patterns involving acceleration and momentum, the grip is challenged extensively compared to other methods of training including the kettle bell.

 Since the handles meet at a certain point and are gripped in an overhand fashion, the pinky and thumb are squeezed together using the thenar and hypothenar muscles of the hand, along with other forearm and hand musculature.
 Additionally, because of the various patterns of movement, such as the spin, which is performed by swinging the bag in a circular fashion, the grip is worked out extensively due the changing force while exercising.